RomlinGroup/Flatpack/README.md

 Our commitment to that future is clear - we pledge to use technology not as an escape from reality but as a tool for tangible progress, enriching the natural world in which we live and work.
 Join us in our mission to flatten the complexity of AI, electronics and robotics.

 > **flatpack.ai:** "What we are creating here is distinct from the well-known AI models.
-Picture merging the cleverness of the Swedish flatpack (hence the name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks (the best of two worlds, just like my native region of Skåne).
+Picture merging the cleverness of the Swedish flatpack (hence the name) and ready-to-assemble furniture with the imaginative appeal of certain Danish snap-together toy bricks (the best of two worlds, akin to my native region of Skåne).
 Our method of developing micro-LLMs is designed to be interactive and intelligently integrated into the physical world."
 (Henric Romlin 2023)
 ## flatpack 3.X.X (Aglaonice)

 *Aglaonice, an ancient Greek astronomer from the 2nd or 1st century BC, was celebrated for her precise lunar eclipse predictions.
 Her mastery inspired the Greek proverb: "As the moon obeys Aglaonice," signifying unwavering certainty.*